Geoff McDonald, Chief Executive, Skyline Enterprises

 In October 2015 Danny joined the head office team in Queenstown, New Zealand as General Manager International Luge.

-Prior to his current appointment, Ryan was the Chief Engineer at Skyline Luge Sentosa from April 2007 to August 2015.
+Prior to his current appointment, Ryan was the General Manager at Skyline Luge Sentosa, moving up from having held the role of Chief Engineer at Skyline Luge Sentosa from April 2007 to August 2015.
 Leveraging on his wealth of experience in mechanical engineering, Ryan was instrumental in the smooth running of operations at Luge.
 He was in charge of site maintenance and repair works; mechanical and electrical diagnostics.
 In 2009, Ryan conceptualized and oversaw the installation of the new cart transport system, which carries three Luge carts instead of two, boosting efficiency to cope with the increase in capacity.
 Ryan played an integral role in Skyline Luge Sentosa’s developments and expansion over the years, including the construction of the new Dragon Trail in 2010, the installation of the track lighting system, and the upgrading of the old building and development of the new one in 2014.

 Neville Nicholson, General Manager, International Luge